You are here

 Veterans' Entitlements Act 1986.

 Safety, Rehabilitation and Compensation Act 1988

-The portion of the disability pension paid in respect of the compensable condition.
+The portion of the Disability Compensation Payment paid in respect of the compensable condition.